 The Complainant advised the Board that comparables seven and eight are most similar to the subject property.
 The time adjusted sale price per suite for comparables seven and eight are \$109,836 and \$103,186 respectively.
-The Complainant used the Respondent's time adjustment factors for 2010 multi-residential properties.
+Therefore, with respect to the direct comparison approach, a value of \$110,000 per suite should be considered reasonable.
+The Complainant used the Respondent's time adjustment factors for 2010 multi- residential properties.

-In support of their cap rate, the Complainant provided a third party report from Cushman & Wakefield (Exhibit C-1, page 19).
-The chart indicated the overall cap rate for multi-family residential sales in Edmonton was 6.7% in support of the Complainant's cap rate.
+In support of their cap rate, the Complainant provided a third party report from Cushman & Wakefield (Exhibit C-1, page 17).
+The chart indicated the overall cap rate for multi-family residential sales in Edmonton was 6.7%.

-The Complainant requested a 2010 assessment of \$13,200,00 based on the City's potential income and the direct sales comparison approach.
+The Complainant requested a reduction in the 2010 assessment from \$13,474,000 2010 to \$11,500,000 based on the City's potential income and the direct sales comparison approach.